ddreyer/Wave-sgx-demo/README.md

 * "isv_app.cpp" simulates the enclave app (ISV app).
 Some features are not fully implemented to production standards

 ### Todo
-* Generate enclave signature using command line such that client can match it to the quote given by the enclave
+* Have client generate MRENCLAVE value for enclave measurement comparison
+* Seal the Enclave's private key

 ### How to generate the enclave signature
 $ sgx_sign sign -key isv_enclave/isv_enclave_private.pem -enclave isv_enclave.so -out isv_enclave.signed.so -config isv_enclave/isv_enclave.config.xml